-Parameter Description From/To A consecutive group of ports may be configured starting with the selected port.
-Admin State This pull-down menu allows you to Enable or Disable Port Security (locked MAC address table for the selected ports.)
-Max.Addr(0-10) The number of MAC addresses that will be in the MAC address forwarding table for the selected switch and group of ports.
-Mode This pull-down menu allows you to select how the MAC address table locking will be implemented on the Switch, for the selected group of ports.
-The options are DeleteOnReset , DeleteOnTimeout and Permanent.
+Parameter De scription From/To A consecutive group of ports may be configured starting with the selected port.
+Admin State his pull-down menu allows you to enable or disable Port Security (locked MAC address ble for the selected ports).
+Max.
+Learning Addr.
+(0-10) he number of MAC addresses that will be in the MAC address forwarding table for the elected switch and group of ports.
+Lock Address Mode This pull-down menu allows you to select how the MAC address table locking will be implemented on the Switch, for the selected group of ports.
+The options are: • Permanent - The locked addresses will not age out after the aging timer expires.
+DeleteOnTimeout - The locked addresses will age out after the aging timer expires.
+DeleteOnReset - The locked addresses will not age out until the Switch has been reset.